davidpcahill/UnicornWeatherStation/README.md

 ## Setup

 1. Clone this repository
+2. Grab an API key from https://openweathermap.org
-2. Navigate to the project directory
+3. Navigate to the project directory
-3. Update the `WIFI_SSID`, `WIFI_PASSWORD`, and `OPEN_WEATHER_MAP_API_KEY` constants in the main script with your credentials.
+4. Update the `WIFI_SSID`, `WIFI_PASSWORD`, and `OPEN_WEATHER_MAP_API_KEY` constants in the main script with your credentials.
-4. Deploy the script and icons to your Pimoroni Galactic Unicorn display.
+5. Deploy the script and icons to your Pimoroni Galactic Unicorn display.
-5. Power on the display and enjoy your advanced weather clock!
+6. Power on the display and enjoy your advanced weather clock!
-6. Press buttons A/B/C/D/Zzz to switch between screens
+7. Press buttons A/B/C/D/Zzz to switch between screens

 ## Button Functions